 Civil Penalty.
-Any violation of this ordinance shall subject the offender to a maximum civil penalty of \$100 pursuant to G.S.
-160A-175.
-Each day that any violation continues after receipt of the final written notice of such violation shall constitute a separate violation and a separate civil offense for purposes of the penalties and remedies specified herein.
-If the offender fails to pay the penalty within 10 calendar days of receiving final written notice of violation, the penalty may be recovered by the City in a civil action in the nature of a debt.
-A civil penalty may not be appealed to the Board of adjustment if the offender received a final written notice of violation and did not appeal to the Board of adjustment within 30 calendar days of receipt of the notice in accordance with Article 4 of G.S.
-160D.
-Failure to accept or receive notice of any decision shall not constitute failure on the part of the City in delivering said notice in a manner consistent with state statute.
+Any violation of this ordinance shall also subject the offender to a civil penalty of \$100.
+If the offender fails to pay the penalty within 10 days of receiving final written notice of a violation, the penalty may be recovered by the City in a civil action in the nature of a debt.
+A civil penalty may not be appealed to the Board of Adjustment if the offender received a final written notice of violation and did not appeal to the Board of Adjustment within a reasonable time.
+Each day that any violation continues after receipt of the final written notice of such violation shall constitute a separate violation and a separate offense for purposes of the penalties and remedies specified herein.

 Action to Abate or Restrain.
-In addition to the penalties and remedies above, the City may institute any appropriate action or proceedings to prevent, restrain, correct or abate a violation of this ordinance.
+In addition to the penalties and remedies above, the City may institute any appropriate action or proceedings to prevent, restrain, correct or abate a violation of this ordinance